jtdaugherty/brick/README.md

 something of an experimental project of mine and some aspects of the design involve trade-offs that might not be right for your application.
-Brick is not intended to be all things to all people; rather, I want it to provide a good foundation for building complex terminal interfaces in a declarative style.
+Brick is not intended to be all things to all people; rather, I want it to provide a good foundation for building complex terminal interfaces in a declarative style to take away specific headaches of building, modifying, and working with such interfaces, all while seeing how far we can get with a pure function to specify the interface.

 `brick` exports an extension API that makes it possible to make your own packages and widgets.
 If you use that, you'll also be helping to test